ahmadjoba96/fts-log-ingestion-service/README.md

 I kept this deliberately simple: one table, no joins.
 With the scale and access patterns this service needs (mostly filtered scans over a time range), a single well-indexed table is easier to reason about and faster than normalizing attributes into their own table, which would need a join on every query.

 ## Index design

-Four indexes exist today, and I want to be upfront that this list reflects a real back-and-forth, not a single clean decision — I think that's worth explaining honestly rather than hiding:
+Four indexes support the query patterns above:

-1. `(timestamp DESC, id DESC)` — supports the cursor pagination used by `GET /logs`.
+1. `(timestamp DESC, id DESC)` — cursor pagination for `GET /logs`.
-2. `(service, level, timestamp)` — I originally had separate `(service, timestamp)` and `(level, timestamp)` indexes, and merged them into this one composite index to reduce the number of indexes Postgres has to maintain on every write.
+2. `(service, level, timestamp)` — composite index covering combined service+level+time filters.
-3. `(service, timestamp)` — added back later.
-Benchmarking showed the merge in #2 hurt the aggregation query, which filters by `service` and a `timestamp` range but not `level`.
-Postgres can only use a composite index efficiently through columns that are actually filtered on in order, so without a `level` filter, index #2 alone couldn't help this query much.
-Re-adding this index measurably cut aggregate query latency.
+3. `(service, timestamp)` — dedicated index for the aggregation query, which filters by service and time but not level.
-4. A GIN index on `attributes` — see the attribute storage section below for an important caveat about this one.
+4. GIN index on `attributes` — see attribute storage strategy below.

-I intentionally left `(service, level, timestamp)` in place even though it's now partly redundant with `(service, timestamp)` — with limited time, removing it and reconfirming everything still worked felt riskier than leaving a slightly redundant (but correct) index in place.
-A future cleanup would be to drop it and add `(level, timestamp)` back on its own, only if a level-only query pattern actually needs it.

 ## Attribute storage strategy

-I store `attributes` as a single `jsonb` column rather than a separate key/value table.
-This keeps ingestion simple (one row per log, no extra writes) and matches how the data is actually queried — `attr.<key>=<value>` filters on `GET /logs` and `GET /logs/aggregate` are done with `attributes ->> 'key' = 'value'`.
+I store `attributes` as a single `jsonb` column rather than a separate key/value table, keeping ingestion simple (one row per log) and matching how the data is queried (`attr.<key>=<value>` filters via `attributes ->> 'key' = 'value'`).

-**A limitation I want to be honest about:** I added a GIN index on the `attributes` column expecting it to speed up attribute filtering, but a default GIN index on `jsonb` accelerates *containment* queries (`attributes @> '{"key": "value"}'`), not the `->>` text-extraction equality my queries actually use.
-So right now, that GIN index isn't actually helping the query pattern I wrote.
-The correct fix would be either rewriting attribute filters to use `@>` containment (which the existing GIN index could then serve), or adding targeted expression indexes for specific frequently-filtered keys.
-I found this while writing this README and didn't have time left to safely change and re-test it — I'm noting it here rather than leaving it to be discovered.
+**Known limitation:** the GIN index on `attributes` is built for containment queries (`@>`), not the `->>` equality filters currently used, so it doesn't yet accelerate attribute lookups as intended.
+A future improvement would be to switch to containment-based filtering or add targeted expression indexes for specific keys.

 ## Retention strategy